-An alternative approach also widely used in literature is the Galilean Effective Field Theory (GEFT)~\cite{Fitzpatrick13,Anand14} framework, where all possible contact WIMP-nucleon interactions allowed by the non-relativistic symmetries are taken into account.
-Several calculations in this framework have been already reported, setting constraints on WIMP-nuclei coupling and cross sections~\cite{Agnes20,Akerib21,Jeong22,Heimsoth23}.
-Here as stated above, we derive the interaction using $\chi$EFT.
+Alternative approaches also used in the literature are Pionless effective field theory \cite{Richardson_2022} and Galilean effective field theory (GEFT)~\cite{Fitzpatrick13,Anand14} frameworks, where all possible contact WIMP-nucleon interactions allowed by the non-relativistic symmetries are taken into account.
+Several calculations within GEFT approach have been already reported, setting constraints on WIMP-nuclei coupling and cross-sections~\cite{Agnes20,Akerib21,Jeong22,Heimsoth23}.
+Here, as stated above, we derive the interaction using $\chi$EFT.
 In this way, a more direct connection to WIMP-quark couplings is achieved, and in addition, thanks to chiral power counting, a direct hierarchy between the various operators contributing to the current can be established.
 Moreover, as shown in Ref.~\cite{hoferichter2015ch}, the relations between $\chi$EFT and GEFT operators show that the latter are not independent due to QCD effects.
 With respect to other calculations of DM scattering off light-nuclei using $\chi$EFT~\cite{Korber17,Andreoli19,Vries23}, we have treated systematically the contributions of one body and two body currents for five different interactions, providing a quantitative estimate of the rate of the process in each case.
 In this framework, there are already calculations for Argon and Xenon, see, for example, Ref.~\cite{Aprile23}.
 Using $\chi$EFT we also provide an estimate for the rate of nuclear recoils induced by atmospheric neutrinos, which represents a background process.

 This paper will be organized as follows.
 In Section~\ref{sec:CHEFT} we will introduce the $\chi$EFT framework and define the quark-WIMP currents.
 In Section~\ref{sec:WNint} we will use the $\chi$EFT to parametrize the WIMP-nucleon interaction and compute the transition amplitudes using the $\chi$PT.
 In Section~\ref{sec:rate} the interaction rate between nucleus and WIMP will be calculated using the multipolar expansion of the currents.
 In Section~\ref{sec:res} we will present the results, in particular the nuclear responses to WIMP scattering and the interaction rate for each interaction type.
 Finally, in Section~\ref{sec:conc} we will discuss the conclusions and perspectives of the present work.